Mission: Impossible – Fallout: Post-production

 Shortly after filming concluded, a 170-minute cut was screened for about 70 of the cast's and crew's friends and family at the Soho Hotel, London.
 Hamilton described a positive reaction tempered with clear improvements that needed to be made.
 New versions were screened every two weeks for American test audiences thereafter.
 The ending where Lane is given to Mitsopolis was intended as the final scene because Cruise did not want to end with Ethan in a medical bed, but test audiences preferred the latter option.
 McQuarrie intercut both scenes instead, ending with Ethan.
 Blood was also added digitally to the decoy Lark's death because the audiences did not find the scene humorous without it.
 More footage was filmed based on feedback about seven weeks after principal photography, but feedback was consistent in improving the film's pace.
-By the fourth screening, McQuarrie and Hamilton reduced the runtime to 147 minutes which earned the highest audience scores, becoming the theatrical cut.
+By the fourth screening, McQuarrie and Hamilton reduced the runtime to 147 minutes, which earned the highest audience scores and became the theatrical cut.
 The studio requested further trims to reduce the runtime, but each attempt received lower scores.
 Permission was secured to play the opening studio logos at double speed to save some time.
 (Note: Attributed to multiple references:)

 The final budget for Mission: Impossible – Fallout is estimated at $178–$180 million, with another $150 million allocated for promotion and distribution.
 The delays caused by Cruise's injury inflated the budget to about $250–$260 million, including paying to retain the cast and crew in the interim.
 Most of these costs were repaid by the film's insurance.